faucetsdn/daq/README.md

 A flexble IoT Device Automatd Qualification (DAQ) framework utilizing the FAUCET SDN controller.

+## System Requirements

+* Linux install: DAQ has been tested against both `Ubuntu 16.04.4 LTS xenial` and `Debian GNU/Linux 9.4 stretch`, YMMV with other platforms.
+* Dedicated network adapters: At the very minimum one dedicated ethernet adapter is required.
+This could either be a separate built-in NIC, or a USB-Ethernet dongle.
+* (Optional) OpenFlow-compatible hardware switch: See instructions below on setup.

 ## Quickstart

 Running `bin/setup_install` will setup the basic prerequisites.
 This will install a minimum set of basic packages, docker, and openvswitch.
-This has been tested on both `Ubuntu 16.04.4 LTS xenial` and `Debian GNU/Linux 9.4 stretch`, YMMV with other platforms.

 Once installed, the basic qualification suite can be run with `cmd/run -s`.
-(The '-s' command line option means 'single' mode, rather than continuous test.)
+(The '-s' option means 'single' mode, rather than continuous test.)
 The first time this is run it will download the DAQ Docker image, which can take a little while.
 It should approximately look like this [example log output](docs/run_log.md).
 This commands runs everything inside of one Docker container named `daq-runner`.